 We are following Covid-19 guidance and further details will be provided if you ask to attend a session or register on a course.

-LEVEL 1 AWARDS IN THE AUTUMN 2018 Work-based Horticulture Level 1 Award (City and Guilds)
+Wednesday Work based Horticulture Level 1 Award (City and Guilds)

-Food Growing Level 1 Award (City and Guilds)
+Tuesday Work-based Horticulture Level 1 Award (City and Guilds)

 Horticulture Level 2: Extended Certificate (City and Guilds)

-This 30 week intensive course is for those who are already gardening and who want a more theoretical base to develop their gardening practice.
+This 31 week intensive course is for those who are already gardening and who want a more theoretical base to develop their gardening practice.
 It interests those keen to commit more time to gardening work at a personal and (potential) employment level.
 Learning includes units on understanding soil science, plant science, techniques in organic horticulture and fruit and vegetable production by organic methods.
 This course demands commitment to both learning and self-study; and delivers a lot in terms of academic learning and confidence in the detail of gardening practice.
 The theory learnt in the classroom and in the 3-6 hours of home-study/research/essay writing per week, is backed up by practical tasks and assessments in the Hawkwood vegetable and fruit gardens.